pedropinrodrigues/hackathon-llama/README.md

 &emsp; Personas are semi-fictional representations of ideal users, based on real data about the habits, behaviors, needs, and challenges of a project's target audience.
 They are created from research, interviews, and demographic data that help define specific characteristics of different user profiles.
 In product development projects, especially in the creation of websites and platforms, personas are fundamental for guiding the team in understanding who the users are, what they seek, and how they use the product.

-&emsp; o better understand the challenges faced in our area of work, we created two main personas: one who recognizes that she is experiencing a situation of violence, and another who has difficulty realizing she is going through the same problem.
+&emsp; To better understand the challenges faced in our area of work, we created two main personas: one who recognizes that she is experiencing a situation of violence, and another who has difficulty realizing she is going through the same problem.
 With this approach, our solution seeks to address both scenarios and develop a product adapted to meet the needs of each of these profiles.
 These personas have been mapped and can be observed in the following figures, along with their respective information.

 <div align="center">
 <sub>Figure 2 - Persona Andreia Barbosa </sub>